 By Bobbie G from Rockwall, TX

 If you have children with frequent earaches, here is a great tip: Get a clean sock and fill with 1/2 cup or so of regular white rice.
 Make a knot just above the rice leaving a bit of "wiggle room".
-Just put in the microwave for about 30 - 40 seconds at med-high, testing periodically for comfort.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.